 “Designed-for-Digital” may have been the defining look of 2020, but it’s not going away any time soon.
 According to Edited.com, “25-30% of the US workforce [is] estimated to start working from home several days a week by the end of 2021”.

 As a result, the “grab a beer after work crowd” will look a lot more like “I just left my couch”, and a lot less like “I just left the office”.
-The workforce of the future will be forced to lean into a much more casual, comfortable look.
+The workforce of the future lean into smart casual wardrobe essentials like blue jeans and sweaters.